 But how will these kelp forests fare in the face of climate change?

-To answer this question, we are bringing together a team of international scientists who have studied these systems for decades.
-With data from the last century of surveys, experiments, and satellite measurements in hand, we will create a set of predictions as to how kelp forests will change in the future.
+To answer this question,NCEAS is bringing together a team of international scientists who have studied these systems for decades.
+With data from the last century of surveys, experiments, and satellite measurements in hand, this Working Group will create a set of predictions as to how kelp forests will change in the future.
 These predictions will help guide the future study of kelp forests in a changing ocean.

 The kelp forests and climate change working group has now completed two NCEAS funded working group meetings.
 They are holding a third meeting at NCEAS around the annual Western Society of Naturalists meeting in November, and they will be holding an additional session at the International Temperate Reefs Symposium for both NCEAS working group members as well as additional members from the outgrowth of the working group – the Kelp Ecosystem Ecology Network.